Frequently Asked Questions

 Currently the Thibodaux Soccer Associations offers five distinct soccer programs.
 The following information will provide a brief overview of each program:

 The Thibodaux Soccer Recreation league – this league begins at the U5 level and promotes teams through the U12 level.
 This league provides the soccer player with both a recreational fall and spring session.
-Typically a total of 14 to 16 games are played throughout the year.
+Typically a total of 12 to 14 games are played throughout the year.
 Little commitment is required as this level of soccer is for recreational play and beginning soccer players.

-The UNITED SOCCER CLUB (USC) – this soccer club was developed for those middle and high school soccer players that have average to excellent soccer skills but a very busy life and schedule.
-These players typically cannot commit to playing on a tournament or competitive team but want to continue playing soccer to keep their skills up so that they can step onto a high school soccer field when their season begins.
+The UNITED SOCCER CLUB (USC) – this soccer club was developed for those soccer players that have completed soccer through the U12 level (typically age 12 through 17) and have average to excellent soccer skills but a very busy life and schedule.
+These players typically cannot commit to playing on a tournament or competitive team but want to continue playing soccer to keep their skills up so that they can step onto a high school soccer field when that season begins.
 This club offers co-ed play and it provides up to 10 games during a five week season.
-The fall schedule ends a few weeks prior to local high school soccer season beginning.
-The spring session typically begins in April and concludes at the end of May.
-Practice sessions and soccer matches are held on the weekend, leaving the week days open for these players to focus on school, work, and other aspects of their life.
-The schedule is made to not conflict with home games for LSU and N.O.
-Saints Football during the fall.
-This club promotes high level soccer play with the emphasis on maintaining skills while meeting new friends and having fun.
+There is only a fall season.
+The season ends a few weeks prior to local middle and high school soccer season beginning.
+Training sessions will be held on a weeknight leaving most of the week days open for these players to focus on school, work, and other aspects of their life.
+We will try to pick up soccer matches with local soccer associations so we may possibly play on a Saturday or Sunday.
+The UNITED Soccer Club promotes high level soccer play with the emphasis on maintaining skills to prepare for school soccer.
 Teams are formed at each of the individual session dates and certified trainers run the practice sessions and games.
-Coaches are not utilized in this club.

 The Louisiana Competitive Soccer League (LCSL) – this league represents the highest level of soccer that the Thibodaux Soccer Association offers.
 This league is developed directly by the Louisiana Soccer Association (LSA).
 The LCSL develops the schedules, directs the league play, and is the governing board for these types of teams.
 TSA offers LCSL teams affiliation only.
 To learn more about this league please visit the following website: www.lsa-soccer.org